fabiorenatodealmeida/git/Markdown.md

 ## Conclusion

-The goal of this document is not to be a comprehensive resource for the markdown language, you can check out the references for more information.
+The goal of this document is not to be a comprehensive resource for the markdown language.
+You can check out the references for more information.
 Here we just simplified the use of the language by pointing out simple examples of the supposed most used features.
 By doing that, we consider the document as a quick refresher of how to do something.

 Even though some features were not covered here, they were used in the construction of the document, so you can always look at this source file to see them yourself.